woossi0/suite/docs/usermanual/source/apps/clientsdkintro/styler/index.rst

 .. figure:: ../img/styler_popup.png
    :align: center

 There will now be a new button which will show a powerful and feature-rich :guilabel:`Styles` dialog.
-When selecting a layer, the button will get enabled.
-You may also get prompted for username and password to authenticate against the GeoServer that serves the selected layer.
+When selecting a layer, the :guilabel:`Edit Styles` button will be enabled.
+You may also be prompted for a username and password to authenticate against the GeoServer host that serves the selected layer.

 Improving Color Selection
 -------------------------